Proxima-Centaury/Yggdrasil-UI/docs/getting_started/README.md

     - As you may have understood, an `SKSE Plugin` or a `Papyrus Script` is like a bridge that joins your `.swf` UIs with the game `Engine`.

 If you decide to skip the creation of an `SKSE Plugin` or a `Papyrus Script`, you will have to stick to vanilla `GameDelegate callbacks`.<br/>
-That means that you won't be able to create your own callbacks outside of your `.swf`'s scope.<br/>
+That means that you won't be able to create additional custom callbacks.<br/>
 You will need to use the already existing `Papyrus callbacks` from the base game to handle your UI actions.

 ## The flow works like this